Chart Color Schemes

 Household Composition

-Kelmscott features high concentrations of lone person households, with a lower-than-average median household size
+Kelmscott has a typical household mix, with a lower-than-average median household size

-Family households compose 66.7% of all households, including 25.0% couples with children, 25.4% couples without children, and 14.5% single parent families.
-Non-family households account for the remaining 33.3%, with lone person households at 29.9% and group households comprising 3.4%.
+Family households constitute 66.7% of all households, including 25.0% couples with children, 25.4% couples without children, and 14.5% single parent families.
+Non-family households account for the remaining 33.3%, with lone person households at 29.9% and group households comprising 3.4% of the total.
 The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households